About Alvin Holder

 Prof. Dasgupta, UNTIL WE MEET AGAIN.
 R.I.P.

 Currently, Alvin Holder is a Professor in Chemistry in the Department of Chemistry and Biochemistry at Old Dominion University.
-Previously he was an Assistant Professor in Chemistry at The University of Southern Mississippi (USM) from August 21, 2006 until August 12, 2013, and before that, he was also faculty member at The University of the West Indies, Cave Hill Campus from 1994-2003.
+Previously he was an Assistant Professor in Chemistry at The University of Southern Mississippi (USM) from August 21, 2006 until August 12, 2013, and before that, he was also a faculty member at The University of the West Indies, Cave Hill Campus, Barbados, from 1994-2003.

 He was a postdoctoral fellow at ExxonMobil Research and Engineering Company, Virginia Tech, The Ohio State University, and Colorado State University.
 He has published in peer-reviewed journals, also textbooks and book chapters; directed three postdoctoral fellows, and directed six graduate students at USM and U.W.I.

-He is an editorial advisory board member for the journal Recent Patents on Nanotechnology.
-He co-organized the 5th International Symposium on the Chemistry and Biological Chemistry of Vanadium, 232nd Meeting of the American Chemical Society (ACS), September 10-14, 2006, San Francisco, California, U.S.A., and previously, he was member of the National Organising Committee for the 8th International Symposium on the Chemistry, Biochemistry and Toxicology of Vanadium, August 15-18, 2012, Washington, DC, U.S.A., and served as Chair (2009-2011), while being a judge for the Chemical Sciences Division of the Annual Biochemical Research and Conference for Minority Students (ABRCMS).
+He was an editorial advisory board member for the journal Recent Patents on Nanotechnology.
+He co-organized the 5th International Symposium on the Chemistry and Biological Chemistry of Vanadium, 232nd Meeting of the American Chemical Society (ACS), September 10-14, 2006, San Francisco, California, U.S.A., and previously, he was member of the National Organising Committee for the 8th International Symposium on the Chemistry, Biochemistry and Toxicology of Vanadium, August 15-18, 2012, Washington, DC, U.S.A., and served as Chair (2009-2011), while being a judge for the Chemical Sciences Division of the Annual Biochemical Research and Conference for Minoritised Scientists (ABRCMS).

 On September 01, 2012, he was awarded an NSF Career Award, entitled “CAREER: Ruthenium(II)-cobalt(II)/cobalt(III) mixed-metal complexes for photocatalytic hydrogen production from water”.
 He used his NSF Career Award to integrate research, teaching, and outreach at USM and ODU, and surrounding-area middle and high schools in an attempt to improve the overall educational experience for underrepresented groups in Mississippi and Virginia.